-Home » Learn » Share Market » What is the CAPE ratio?
+Home » Learn » Share Market » What Is the CAPE Ratio?
+How it used to forecast long term Returns?

 Do you often find yourself scratching your head, wondering whether a particular stock is overvalued or undervalued?
 Well, you’re not alone!
 Many equity investors face this dilemma as they try to make informed investment decisions.
 Thankfully, various valuation metrics provide clarity on this front.
 However, most have limitations, making it a challenging task to determine a stock’s true value.
 Enter the CAPE ratio – an innovative improvement over basic valuation measures.